rust-lang/book/second-edition/src/ch12-03-improving-error-handling-and-modularity.md

 > #### The Tradeoffs of Using `clone`
 >
 > There's a tendency amongst many Rustaceans to prefer not to use `clone` to fix
 > ownership problems due to its runtime cost.
-In Chapter XX on iterators, we'll
+In Chapter 13 we'll learn how to
-> learn how to make this situation more efficient.
-For now, it's okay to copy a
+> make this situation more efficient with iterators.
+For now, it's okay to copy
-> few strings to keep making progress.
+> a few strings to keep making progress.
 We're only going to be making these
 > copies once, and our filename and search string are both very small.
 It's
 > better to have a working program that's a bit inefficient than try to
 > hyper-optimize code on your first pass.
 As you get more experienced with Rust,